appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 | ------------ | --------------------------- | -------- |
 | `Array<int>` | `search`                    | false    |

-> Note: The `fieldWeights` property has been marked as deprecated in <b>v7.47.0</b> and would be removed in the next major version of Appbase.
+> Note: The `fieldWeights` property has been marked as deprecated in <b>v7.47.0</b> and would be removed in the next major version of appbase.io.
 We recommend you to use the [dataField](/docs/search/reactivesearch-api/reference/#datafield) property to define the weights.
 ### type

 This property represents the type of the query which is defaults to `search`, valid values are `search`, `term`, `range` & `geo`.
 You can read more [here](/docs/search/reactivesearch-api/implement/#type-of-queries).